Skip to main content

 Logs

-Backend services backend-app and backend-log generate rotating log files.
+Backend services contain rotating log files.

 NAMESPACE=namespace